captchafree/graphql4k/README.md

 ## Using Dependency Injection

-You can also provide an `InstanceFactory` to manage your dependencies.
+You can provide an `InstanceFactory` to manage your dependencies.

 ```kotlin
     /* Example using Guice */